2020 ASB Classic – Women's doubles

 Eugenie Bouchard and Sofia Kenin were the defending champions, but chose not to participate this year.

 Asia Muhammad and Taylor Townsend won the title, defeating Serena Williams and Caroline Wozniacki in the final, 6–4, 6–4.
+This was the first time that Serena Williams participated in a WTA Tour doubles tournament without partnering her sister Venus Williams since the 2002 Leipzig Open.